grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 reliable; I've seen two or three different birds on the reserve on cold winter days.
 Occasionally they might even be describable as confiding - on one occasion one even climbed up the front of the reed bed in beautiful sunshine as if to pose for photos.
-For Emma though, they've proven a bit of a bogey species; despite multiple attempts, she's not seen one, and has started to question their existence.
+For AB2 though, they've proven a bit of a bogey species; despite multiple attempts, she's not seen one, and has started to question their existence.